Critical Ising model on random triangulations of the disk: enumeration and local limits: Introduction

 \begin{remark*} (i) The coefficients $z_{p,q}$ decay with a \emph{perimeter exponent} $7/3$, which is different from the perimeter exponent $5/2$ in the Brownian map universality class.
 This is in agreement with the behavior of the \emph{volume exponent} in Proposition~\ref{prop:BBM}.

 (ii) The exponents of the two asymptotics in Theorem~\ref{thm:z_p,q} differ by $7/3-4/3=1$.
-This difference dictates how the length of main Ising interface in the Ising-decorated random triangulation scales when the perimeters $p$ and $q$ are large.
+This difference dictates how the length of the main Ising interface in the Ising-decorated random triangulation scales when the perimeters $p$ and $q$ are large.
 The value $1$ implies that the length of the interface scales linearly with the perimeter (see in Theorem~\refp{2}{thm:scaling limit} and Proposition~\ref{prop:real perimeter}).
-If the difference was 0, then the main interface would not grow with the perimeter, which would make this interface a bottleneck in a large Ising-decorated triangulation. \end{remark*}
+If the difference was 0, then the main interface would not grow with the perimeter, and this interface would become a bottleneck in a large Ising-decorated triangulation.
+In an upcoming work, we will show that such a bottleneck actually appears at low temperatures (i.e.\ when $\nu>\nu_c$). \end{remark*}

 \paragraph{Boltzmann Ising-triangulation and peeling along its interface.} Thanks to the finiteness of $z_{p,q}$, we can define a probability measure on $\bts_{p,q}$ by

 Under $\prob_{p,q}$, the law of the spin configuration $\sigma$ conditionally on $\tmap$ is given by the classical Ising model on $\tmap$.
 And when $\nu=1$, the triangulation $\tmap$ follows the distribution of a Boltzmann triangulation of the $(p+q)$-gon as introduced in \cite{AS03}, with a weight $2t_c$ per internal face.
 For these reasons we call $\prob_{p,q}$ the law of a (critical) \emph{Boltzmann Ising-triangulation of the $(p,q)$-gon}.
 The expectation associated to $\prob_{p,q}$ is denoted $\E_{p,q}$.